samkennerly/pydiner/README.md

 Serving an image runs a new container with the current folder [mounted] as `/context`.

 - Images are immutable.
 Rebuilding is the only way to update baked-in files.
-- For development work, rebuilding after each code edit can be impractical.
+- For development work, rebuilding after every code edit can be impractical.
-- Mounting folders gives a container read and write access to the files inside.
+- Mounting a folder gives a container read and write access to the files inside.
-- Any files baked into `/context` will be obscured by these <q>fresh</q> files.
+- Any files baked into `/context` will be obscured by the <q>fresh</q> mounted files.

 Mounts are **not** copies.
 If a mounted file dies in a container, it dies in the real world.